How to get a visa for Russia: What visa types are available?by Juan José Herranz | November 25, 2020

 - 10. Do I need any vaccines to travel to Russia?

 - 11. What is the currency of Russia?

 - 12. When is the best time to travel to Russia?

 - 13. Is it safe to travel to Russia?

 - 14. Important tips for travelling to Russia

-The implementation of the electronic visa system is expected to extend in 2021 to include Moscow, Sochi and Kazan regions.
+The implementation of the electronic visa system is expected to include Moscow, Sochi and Kazan in 2021.
 The purpose of implementing this system is to facilitate the opening of borders and speed up procedures for tourism.

 Do I need a visa to travel to Russia?